tannewt/wa-law.org/bill/2023-24/sb/5232/1/README.md

 2. A dealer shall charge a purchaser or transferee a background check fee in an amount determined by the Washington state patrol and remit the proceeds from the fee to the Washington state patrol on a monthly basis.
 The background check fee does not apply to any background check conducted in connection with a pawnbroker's receipt of a pawned firearm or the redemption of a pawned firearm.

 3. This section does not apply to sales or transfers to licensed dealers or to the sale or transfer of an antique firearm.

+## Section 8
+2019 c 244 s 1 is repealed.

+## Section 9
+Sections 5 through 7 of this act take effect January 1, 2024.

+## Section 10
+Sections 1 and 3 of this act expire January 1, 2024.